Anderson County - Tennessee

 -65 acre museum

--Contains a collection of more than 30 authentic log cabins and buildings
+-Contains a collection of more than 30 authentic log cabins and buildings -250,000 artifacts housed in a huge display barn

 -Appalachian Hall of Fame, a tribute to the people of Appalachia